Agency for Sustainable and Operational Social Security: History

 The agency was created according to order #229 of President Ilham Aliyev.
 The order was signed on 9 August 2018.
 The first agency center is opened in Yasamal, Baku.
 President attended the opening ceremony.
 The opening ceremony was held on May 9, 2019.
 "DOST" centers are established to provide employment services, labor, social protection and guarantees, as well as other services in accordance with the activities of the Ministry of Labor and Social Protection of Population of Azerbaijan.

 The initial funding of the agency was 10 million manat.

-The second agency center is opened in the Khazar administrative raion of Baku with the attendance of the President Ilham Aliyev December 24, 2019.
+The second agency center is opened in the Khazar administrative region of Baku with the attendance of the President Ilham Aliyev December 24, 2019.
 On May 19, the 3rd DOST center was inaugurated in Nizami raion of Baku.

 Rights and duties

-The Agency carry outs its duties based on the rights determined by the Constitution of the Republic of Azerbaijan.
+The Agency carries out its duties based on the rights determined by the Constitution of the Republic of Azerbaijan.
 These rights include: